jenniwazhere/BossRant/README.md

 <br>	* Terminal command: hz init <folder_name>
 <br>	* Terminal command: hz serve --dev

+-----------------Features-----------------

+Current:
+- Anonymous posting onto the main page.
+- Vote tracking for all posts.

+Future:
+- Emoji tracking for each post.
+- Comments for each post.

 -----------------Documentation-----------------

 License:
 - This project was built using the Bootstrap framework.
+- The back end of this project was built using Horizon.
+- All corresponding third party applications follow their respective licenses.